-Granola has a reputation for being high in sugar, so why not make it yourself and take control of the amount of sweetener you put in.
-There are other alternatives to sweetener such as coconut nectar, brown rice syrup and maple syrup, which are much better alternatives and cause a lower rise in your blood sugar levels.
+Granola has a reputation for being high in sugar.
+This is possibly due to the syrups and the amount of fruit added.
+There are other alternatives to sweetener such as coconut nectar, brown rice syrup and maple syrup, which are much better alternatives and can help you keep energy levels sustained throughout the day.

-Cinnamon helps control blood sugar levels so essential to have with granola.
+Cinnamon helps control blood sugar levels so a perfect match with granola.

 Preparation time: 2 minutes

 On top of overnight chia seeds

 Over warm pear, blackberries, apple - for the winter

 Used as a crumble over other heated fruit for dessert when guests come over

 Topping over protein smoothies in a bowl for the morning for the Spring and Summer